 The ability to participate in and learn from knowledge flows, often through technology, will be critical for success for individuals, organizations, and ecosystems.

-For organizations to meet the challenges described by John Hagel in the Big Shift, they need to switch from short-term to long-term thinking about learning.
+For organizations to meet the challenges described in The Big Shift, they need to switch from short-term to long-term thinking about learning.
 Executives have to understand that learning is not something to get.
 People need time to master PKM skills but they cannot do this in an organization where mistakes are not tolerated.
 People need to be able to share openly and this may work against existing performance management systems, most of which should be put in the trash anyway.

 Yes we can figure out how to learn faster.